sbn-psi/dmsp/LDDTesting/LDDTestingPrinciples.md

 ## Exercise every schematron rule

-* At least one failing test should fail a schematron rule.
+* At least one invalid label test should fail each schematron rule.
+* At least one valid label test should pass each schematron rule
+* At least one valid label test should not trigger the schematron rule, if possible.
 * This is especially important, since schematron rules can be prevented from triggering if incorrectly written.

 ## Demonstration - Nucspec Dictionary Tests